inrae/jupyterhub-vm/README.md

    $> sh ./build.sh -p
 ```
    The script launches the command _packer build box-config.json_.
-   As results, a vagrant box will be generate under the _builds_ folder.
+   As results, a vagrant box will be generated under the _builds_ folder.

 2. Generate the VM into _VirtualBox_
 ```
    $> sh ./build.sh -u
 ```
    The script launches the command _vagrant up_.
-   As results, a VM will created into _VirtualBox_.
+   As results, a VM will create into _VirtualBox_.
 You can test it.
 You can also made a SSH connection in 2 ways :

         * First,  ssh -p2222 vagrant@127.0.0.1
         * Second  ssh vagrant@<IP of your VM>